 - Then, watch for 3rd & 4th candlesticks to form higher highs

-- Traders take a long position once price breaks above the 4th candlestick
+- Traders take a long position once the price breaks above the 4th candlestick

 - Place stop below the 4th candle

-- Some traders take a short position once price breaks below 4th candle
+- Some traders take a short position once the price breaks below 4th candle

-- Then place stop above the 4th candle
+- Then, place the stop above the 4th candle